Hi, I’m Dr. Geo.

 I research – and then teach – the application of the science to optimize a man’s health.
-My focus is on the, nutritional, naturopathic and functional medicine methods to help you extend and enjoy your life.
+My focus is on naturopathic and functional medicine methods to help men extend and enjoy his life.
 Then, I write about it or help patients at my clinic.

 I am also a son of Cuban parents, born and raised in the Bronx, New York, and most importantly, a husband and proud dad of three amazing kids.
 I enjoy spending as much time with them as possible.

 - Prostate Cancer (all stages, all PSA scores, natural and holistic interventions, all medical treatments)

 - Rising PSA for unknown reasons.
 Sometimes it’s related to a disease.
 Other times it’s not.
 I like to figure that out

-- Benign Prostatic Hyperplasia (BPH), also known as a humongous prostate
+- Benign Prostatic Hyperplasia (BPH), also known as an enlarged prostate

 - Prostatitis (The chronic type that’s a big pain in the… pelvis)